In the morning of 5 March 1963, prior to recording their third single From Me To You, The Beatles took part in a photography session in London.

 Following their performance in Sheffield as part of the Helen Shapiro tour, The Beatles travelled to Didsbury Studio Centre in Manchester for a live appearance on ABC TV’s show ABC At Large.

 This was The Beatles’ first appearance at Sheffield’s City Hall, as part of their UK tour with Helen Shapiro.
 They performed at the venue on five occasions in total: four in 1963 and once in 1964.

 The Helen Shapiro tour of the United Kingdom continued with this date in Southport, Lancashire.

 While travelling with the rest of their tour companions from York to Shrewsbury on this day, John Lennon and Paul McCartney wrote their third single From Me To You.

 The headliner of The Beatles’ first UK tour, Helen Shapiro, was ill for a second consecutive day, and so didn’t perform on this day.

-This was the date on which The Beatles rejoined the Helen Shapiro tour of the United Kingdom.
-They had temporarily dropped out after 9 February 1963, to record the Please Please Me LP and play a number of standalone shows.
+This was part of The Beatles’ tour of the United Kingdom with headliner Helen Shapiro.
+The group had temporarily dropped out after 9 February 1963, to record the Please Please Me LP and play a number of standalone shows.